May 13, 2026

 Although many people need to stay on semaglutide or tirzepatide long-term, some folks can come off these medications.
 Because maintenance takes planning, continue to have an open, ongoing conversation with your clinician about next steps after reaching your goal weight.

-How to Choose Semaglutide or Tirzepatide While Working with a Clinician
+How to Choose Semaglutide or Tirzepatide While Working With a Clinician

 When considering semaglutide vs. tirzepatide, there isn’t one “right” answer.
 Approach the issue with an open mind—your clinician can provide a recommendation after you discuss goals, side effect concerns, health history, and cost/accessibility.
-Your clinician may suggest ways to track your progress, which may include measuring your waist circumference along with weight changes, as well as possible body composition testing if available.

 You should come away from the appointment with a clear sense of how the dosage will be titrated, best ways to manage side effects, and when to call with concerns.
-And get your next appointment on the calendar so you can stick to a plan of continued care.
+And get your next appointment on the calendar, so you can stick to a plan of continued care.

 Don’t stop taking your medications without talking with your clinician first.
 If side effects are bad or you don’t feel that the drug is effective, you may need a change in your dosage or the type of medication.
 Your clinician can also suggest lifestyle adjustments that could help.